br-automation-com/Robotic-samples/README.md

 ## Helpful Documents

-[**Here**](./00_Helpful%20Documents/) you'll find two very helpful documents.
-Both documents are available in english and german.
-The EduCheats is a Automation Studio CheatSheet that provides the most important steps in Automation Studio and the EduCompass contains the best resources for self-study to give you a perfekt start with your B&R project.
+[**Here**](./00_Helpful%20Documents/) are two helpful documents available in both English and German.
+The EduCheats is a Automation Studio CheatSheet that provides the most important steps in Automation Studio, while the EduCompass offers the best resources for self-study, ensuring a perfekt start with your B&R project.

 ***
 </br>